Mimi (2021 Hindi film): Plot

 Mimi Rathore, a stage dancer in Rajasthan, is hoping to make it big as an actress in Bollywood.
 After a performance, a taxi driver named Bhanu approaches her with an offer.
 He introduces Mimi to an American couple, John and Summer, who are looking for a surrogate mother.
 Summer is unable to conceive, and the couple are willing to pay a surrogate a sum of ₹20 lakh.
-Mimi agrees, hoping this will help her film star aspirations.
+Mimi agrees, hoping this will help her with her film star aspirations.

 The IVF procedure succeeds and Mimi becomes pregnant.
 Pretending to leave for an outdoor film shoot lasting nine months, Mimi goes into hiding at her friend Shama's place.
 Meanwhile, Bhanu is tasked by John and Summer to take care of Mimi during her pregnancy.

 A few months later, Mimi's doctor informs John and Summer that the baby could be born with down syndrome.
 John and Summer are shocked, and abruptly change their mind about wanting a child.
 They ask Mimi to abort and return to the United States.

 Mimi rejects the idea of abortion, and decides to carry the child to term.
 Returning to her parents, she concocts a story involving Bhanu as the father of the child, with whom she has eloped and married.
 Bhanu and Shama decide to also play along.

 Mimi gives birth to a healthy boy with no signs of disability.
 She names him Raj, after a famous character's name in Bollywood films.
 Her family and townsfolk are perplexed by Raj's white skin, but he becomes a local wonder in the town.
 Mimi decides to give up her Bollywood aspirations to care for him.

 Four years later, a video of Mimi dancing with Raj goes viral on the internet.
 Having come across the video, John and Summer decide to return to India and claim Raj.
 Mimi is furious at their abandonment, and refuses to give up Raj.
 John and Summer threaten Mimi with legal action, and she relents for Raj's sake so that he wouldn't have to be dragged to court.

 Mimi and her family meet the couple to send Raj off, but are surprised to see John with another child, Tara.
 It is revealed that on the way back from Mimi's house, John and Summer came across an orphanage and felt a connection with Tara, a young girl who was crying from behind the orphanage gate.
 They decided to adopt her, explaining to Mimi that her affection for Raj made them realize that motherhood extended beyond genetic ties.
-They return to the U.S. with Tara, while Raj stays back with Mimi and her family.
+They return to the U.S. with Tara, while Raj stayed back with Mimi and her family.